FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Heat-Kernel Enhanced Multi-view Clustering

-Setting the derivative in Eq. \ref{eqn:diff_A_HKMVFC} to zero and solving for $a_{kj}^h$ gives Eq. \ref{eqn:UpdateA_HKMVFC}.
-Then, we compute the partial derivative of the Lagrangian in Eq. \ref{eqn:Lag_HKMVFC} with respect to ${v_h}$ to update the weight function for views ${v_h}$.
+To update the view weights $v_h$, we compute the partial derivative of the Lagrangian in Eq. \ref{eqn:Lag_HKMVFC} with respect to $v_h$.
+This derivative quantifies how the objective function changes when we adjust the importance assigned to view $h$: